 Findings Response II-A-007 Counts The facility has a system for physically counting offenders.
 At least one formal count is conducted for each shift, with no less than 3 counts daily.
 The system includes strict accountability for offenders assigned to work and other approved temporary absences.
 Visual Inspection: completed forms, facility records/logs.
-Compliant -Offenders are counted five times daily and logged when offenders are out on a trip or work detail.
-Counts are performed at the beginning and end of each shift and during the noon meal.
+Compliant- Staff conducts counts five times daily and logged when out on a trip or work detail.
 II-A-008 Offender Population Management System There is an offender population management process that includes records on the admission, processing, and release of offenders.
 Written policy, procedure, and practice provide for offender case record management that includes at a minimum, maintenance of the following documents and information.
 This offender record and any reentry transition envelops shall be transferred with the offender at such time the offender is transferred to another local or DPS&C facility.
 1. Master prison form; 2.
 Bill of Information and Court Minutes OR Uniform Commitment Order; 3.
 One photograph; 4.
-Reports of disciplinary actions, grievances, incidents, or crimes committed while in custody; 5.
-Records of program participation, work assignments, classification actions; Compliant -All required documentation is maintained on offenders.
-Upon sentencing, information is submitted to the appropriate Pre-Class officer for time computation.
-Upon transfer, the offender's record follows him and a "Receipt of Record" is completed as documentation.
+Reports of disciplinary actions, grievances, incidents, or

 In addition to the maintenance of the above information, the following shall be collected and forwarded to the DPS&C Pre-Class Coordinator either by fax to 225-342-3759 or email to DOC-HQ_Supplemental@la.gov.
 1. Master prison form; 2.
 Fingerprints: one FBI print card from AFIS; 3.
 One photograph; 4.
 Bill of Information and Court Minutes or Uniform Commitment Order for each conviction (for probation violators both the original sentencing minutes and the revocation minutes are required); 5.
 Jail credit letter; 6.
-One Inventory Acknowledgment Form (cash and property receipts).
-Visual Inspection: completed forms, reports, offender record

-In II-A-009 Reception - Legal Commitment and Medical Compliant Service Prior to accepting custody of an offender, staff determine that the offender is legally committed to the facility, and that the offender is not in need of immediate medical attention.
-Visual Inspection: Completed Admission forms, facility logs.
-II-A-010 Admissions Compliant -forms were documented Admission processes for a newly admitted offender include, and kept up with. but are not limited to: Searching of the offender and personal property; •Inventorying and providing secure storage of personal property; Providing an itemized receipt for personal property; •Recording of basic personal data; Performing a criminal history check; Photographing and fingerprinting; •Separating from the general public; Providing a health screening to assess and identify any health and safety needs; 4 Providing information about access to health services, Visual Inspection: intake and admission forms, , screening forms, inventory form, receipt form 9 Consuliant Familia didula have anno II-A-011 Out of State Offenders Compliant -Facilty didn't have any The names of any out of state offender (federal or state) to out of state offenders on the date be housed at a local jail or privately managed facility shall or visit be submitted to the Chief of Operations prior to the offender(s) entering the State of LA.
-No such offender shall be housed if the offender would be classified as maximum 1 custody under the LA DPS&C classification procedures.
+One Inventory Acknowledgment Form (cash and property Visual Inspection: completed forms, reports, offender record II-A-009 Reception - Legal Commitment and Medical Service Prior to accepting custody of an offender, staff determine that the offender is legally committed to the facility, and that the afforder is not in pood of immediate medical Visual Inspection: Completed Admission forms, facility logs.
+II-A-010 Admissions Compliant Admission processes for a newly admitted offender include, but are not limited to: Searching of the offender and personal property; Inventorying and providing secure storage of personal property; Providing an itemized receipt for personal property; Recording of basic personal data; Performing a criminal history check; Photographing and fingerprinting; Separating from the general public; Providing a health screening to assess and identify any health and safety needs; Providing information about access to health services, sanau requirements and submitting arisuances Visual Inspection: intake and admission forms, screening forms, inventory form, receipt form II-A-011 Out of State Offenders Compliant The names of any out of state offender (federal or state) to be housed at a local jail or privately managed facility shall be submitted to the Chief of Operations prior to the offender(s) entering the State of LA.
+No such offender shall be housed if the offender would be classified as maximum custody under the LA DPS&C classification procedures.
 Any offender convicted and sentenced to incarceration by a court in another state (federal or state) shall not be released in the State of LA.
 Any out of state offender (federal or state) housed in a local jail or privately managed facility shall be returned to an appropriate correctional facility located within the state where the offender was convicted and sentenced for release in that state, prior to the offender's release date.
-THE MAN TO LEGEBER MANNEY Visual Inspection: offender record, submittal to chief of operations of out-of-state offenders to be housed at the facility, release/transfer documentation 1
+Visual Inspection: offender record, submittal to chief of operations of out-of-state offenders to be housed at the facility, release/transfer Facility - Date BJG Co mpliance 5